 The General Steps/Stages of a Reverse Osmosis System:

-- 1st Step/Stage: Pre-Filter (Sediment Filter) – In this stage, the feed water passes through a sediment filter designed to remove larger particles such as rust, dirt, or silt that may be in in the feed water.
-It’s important to remove these particles before they get to the RO membrane – there is no need to put these larger impurities through a reverse osmosis membrane when a simple sediment filter can take care of them immediately (and thereby saving unnecessary wear and tear on your membrane and the system overall).
+- 1st Step/Stage: Pre-Filter (Sediment Filter) – In this stage, the feed water passes through a sediment filter designed to remove larger particles such as rust, dirt, or silt that may be in in the feed.
+It’s important to remove these particles before they get to the RO membrane – there is no need to put these larger impurities through a membrane when a simple sediment filter can take care of them immediately (and thereby saving unnecessary wear and tear on your membrane and the system overall).

 - 2nd Step/Stage: Pre-Filter (Carbon Filters – can encompass several stages in this step) – There may be more than one carbon filter in this stage.
 In systems that include 2 carbon filters, for example, then this would be considered 2 separate stages.
 In systems that include 3 of these filters, each of these is a separate stage.
 As the water passes through the “pre-carbon” stage, chemical tastes and odors (such as chlorine) will be removed, as will a number of other organic contaminants, or VOCs (Volatile Organic Chemicals).
-In systems where there are more than 1 carbon pre-filter, you are likely to see both the Granulated Activated Carbon (GAC) and Carbon Block (CTO) filters.
+In systems where there are more than 1 carbon pre-filter, you are likely to see both Granulated Activated Carbon (GAC) and Carbon Block (CTO) as the media.

 - 3rd Step/Stage: Reverse Osmosis Membrane – This is where the RO magic happens!
 The water is now pushed, under pressure, through the semipermeable membrane, which blocks up to 95%-99% of the smallest particles in the water, allowing only fresh, clean water to filter through.
 THIS is where you’ll get rid of the fluoride, radionuclides, lead, etc.